Making Sense of the Federal Reserve

 Most nations in the developed world today have an independent central bank.
 International studies have consistently shown that central banks with a higher degree of independence are more effective at maintaining stable price levels.

-Examples that illustrate Fed independence are:
+Examples that illustrate Federal Reserve independence are:

-• Federal Reserve officials cannot be fired simply because the president or a member of Congress disagrees with Federal Reserve decisions about interest rates.
+- Federal Reserve officials cannot be fired simply because the president or a member of Congress disagrees with Federal Reserve decisions about interest rates.

-• Similarly (as you learned earlier), although commercial bankers serve as members of Federal Reserve Banks' boards of directors, they do not establish banking regulations.
+- Similarly, although commercial bankers serve as members of Federal Reserve Banks' boards of directors, they do not establish banking regulations.

-• The Board of Governors is nominated by the president of the United States and must be confirmed by the Senate.
+- The Board of Governors is nominated by the president of the United States and must be confirmed by the Senate.

 With independence, however, comes the obligation for a central bank to be accountable and transparent: It must provide open communication and access to any information that is needed to allow others to understand its decisions.
 Transparency also ensures the integrity of operations.